-- 1. A graduate of an accredited high school. - 2.
+- 1. A graduate of a regionally accredited high school. - 2.
 A transfer student, in good standing, from a regionally accredited university/college. - 3.
 A successful completer of the General Education Development (GED) examination. - 4.
-A student 18 years or age or older, having demonstrated through the GCCC student assessment process, the ability to benefit from attending college.
+A student 18 years or age or older, who has demonstrated the ability to benefit through an assessment approved by the U.S. Department of Education.
+Please check with the admissions office or financial aid office at GCCC for inquiries regarding approved assessments.